 The applicant is requesting a landscape waiver for the lack of a loading zone screen.
 This waiver is supported by staff as there is no space for loading zone screening on the site.
 A waiver is requested for insufficient green belt area.
 This waiver is also supported by staff as an existing condition.
 A waiver is requested for insufficient interior parking lot trees.
 This waiver is supported by staff as the proposed plan will improve the existing conditions to the best of its ability given the site constraints.
 The plan provides enhancements by introducing additional landscaping while accommodating the limitations of the site.
-A waiver is supported by staff as an existing requested.
+A waiver for insufficient parking lot access way perimeter trees along the south edge is being requested.
 This waiver is supported by staff as an existing condition, as the site offers no space for additional trees.
 The final waiver is for insufficient foundation landscaping area coverage.
-This waiver is supported by staff as the proposed by staff as the proposed landscaping is an enhancement to current conditions.
+This waiver is supported by staff as the proposed landscaping is an enhancement to current conditions.